 Many of the faculty and staff required to offer this Master's program will need to be hired.
-Existing full time faculty and staff who are developing the program, and who will be responsible for hiring new faculty and staff (along with the cross-campus committee of faculty) include the following:

-Judith Pintar - Associate Teaching Professor (iSchool), GSD Program Director

-Lisa Bievenue - Director of Informatics Programs

-Dan Cermak - Instructor, Industry Liaison and Studio Director

-Katryna Starks - Postdoc, Instructor, Program Coordinator
+Existing full time faculty and staff who are developing the program, and who will be responsible for hiring new faculty and staff (along with the cross-campus committee of faculty) include the following (CVs attached): Judith Pintar - Associate Teaching Professor (iSchool), GSD Program Director Lisa Bievenue - Director of Informatics Programs Dan Cermak - Instructor, Industry Liaison and Studio Director Katryna Starks - Postdoc, Instructor, Program Coordinator

-In addition to the above core GSD faculty and staff, affiliated faculty in Theatre and Music will open their courses for MS in Game Development students to enroll in as electives.
+In addition to the above core GSD faculty and staff, affiliated faculty in Computer Science will open their courses for MS in Game Development: Programming students to enroll in as electives.
+Assistant Teaching Professor in Computer Science, Eric Shaffer is already involved on the GSD curriculum committee and more CS teaching faculty and courses are expected by Fall of 2024.